abhiwand/atk/api-doc/src/main/resources/python/frame/histogram.rst

 Extended Summary
 ----------------
 Compute the histogram of the data in a column.
-The returned value is a Histogram object containing 3 lists one each for; the cutoff points of the bins, size of each bin, and density of each bin.
+The returned value is a Histogram object containing 3 lists one each for: the cutoff points of the bins, size of each bin, and density of each bin.

 Parameters
 ----------
 column_name: str
-    name of column to be evaluated
+    Name of column to be evaluated.
 num_bins: int (optional)
-    number of bins in histogram
+    Number of bins in histogram.
-    if omitted the system will use the Square-root choice `math.floor(math.sqrt(frame.row_count))`
+    If omitted the system will use the Square-root choice `math.floor(math.sqrt(frame.row_count))`.
 weight_column_name: str (optional)
-    name of column containing weights.
+    Name of column containing weights.
-    if omitted the system will weigh all observations equally

-bin_type : str (optional)
+    If omitted the system will weigh all observations equally. bin_type : str (optional)
-    The binning algorithm to use ['equalwidth' | 'equaldepth']. if omitted defaults to equalwidth.
+    The binning algorithm to use ['equalwidth' | 'equaldepth'].
+    If omitted defaults to equalwidth.

 Notes
 -----